applied-crypto-lab/biom-auth/README.md

 ### Generating new circuits for use in JustGarble

 As part of the build process, the program to generate and test boolean circuits for use in JustGarble is compiled and used to generate new circuits.
-The program can be used in conjuntion with the codebase to generate modified authentication circuits, and can be adapted for more general purposes.
+The program can be used in conjunction with the codebase to generate modified authentication circuits, and can be adapted for more general purposes.
 It can be found in `biom-auth/JustGarble/bin` and is used as follows:

   - The command structure is
     - `./circuit_test_and_gen.sh <algorithm> <num inputs> <input length> <opts...>`